Hagtronics/PyHasher/README.md

 # PyHasher
 Python program to read an ASCII file and generate a SHA-256 Hash from it.

-Pyhasher has a very simple PyQT5 GUI frontend.
+PyHasher has a very simple PyQT5 GUI frontend.

 Simply run PyHasher.py, select a file to analyze, and the hash will be generated in a text box.
 You can then copy this SHA-256 hash to other programs, etc.

 Requires,